 Ryan Staub, the Artist Behind Moana Glass

 Ryan Staub is the owner of Moana Glass.
 He is originally from Seattle, but his glass art is influenced by his travels to many places in the world.
-He says that is he most influenced by the Venetian tradition of glassblowing, and has worked with several Venetian masters.
+He says that he is most influenced by the Venetian tradition of glassblowing and has worked with several Venetian masters.
 Ryan says the traditions of glass art can be traced back to ancient Egypt.
 He works with liquid glass, and the teachers at Moana Glass can show you how to do it too.